include-cpp/include-cpp.github.io/code-of-conduct.md

 Unacceptable Behaviour
 ---------------------

-The following behaviours are unacceptable in all `#include` Discord channels, and in any physical or online events officially organised by its administrative team:
+The following behaviours are unacceptable in all `#include <C++>` Discord channels, and in any physical or online events officially organised by its administrative team:

 - Violence, threats of violence or violent language directed against another person.
 - Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.